Welcome to St Stephen’s Church at Great Wigborough.

 We have the popular Café Church format on Sunday morning at 10am, so come and join us for pastries with your choice of hot drink!

 The Prayer Tree will continue to be available in the porch at Great Wigborough church.
 Many people have taken the opportunity to place prayers on the tree, and these prayers are lifted to God in our services.
 Please let us know of any prayer needs of people in the Wigboroughs, both now and in the future.

 Research, fund-raising and discussions are taking place for a possible memorial marker in Copt Hall lane in Little Wigborough for the spot where the L33 Zeppelin was forced to land in September 1916.
-Last year the ZEPFEST outdoor event to mark the Centenary of the occasion was very well attended.
+In 2016 the ZEPFEST outdoor event to mark the Centenary of the occasion was very well attended.
 Photographs of other Zeppelin-related markers are attached, from Billericay and Cuffley.
 The older Cuffley memorial has an obelisk above.
 Current thinking is that a marker stone, rather than a memorial, would be appropriate because no-one died when the L33 landed.
 Ideas for shapes, designs and appropriate words would be welcome … to Anne Owen (email: email@example.com).
 Many thanks!
 John Jowers is supportive of the project which is good because he is on the Highways Committee of Essex County Council, which will have to give approval after the local Parish Council have agreed.